How to: Create a Public-Private Key Pair

 To sign an assembly with a strong name, you must have a public/private key pair.
 This public and private cryptographic key pair is used during compilation to create a strong-named assembly.
 You can create a key pair using the Strong Name tool (Sn.exe).
 Key pair files usually have an .snk extension.

-In Visual Studio 2005, the C#, Visual Basic, and Visual J# integrated development environments (IDEs) allow you to generate key pairs and sign assemblies without the need to create a key pair using Sn.exe.
-These IDEs have a Signing tab in the Project Designer.
-The Visual C++ IDE allows you to specify the location of an existing key file in the Advanced property page in the Linker section of the Configuration Properties section of the Property Pages window.
-The use of the AssemblyKeyFileAttribute to identify key file pairs has been made obsolete in Visual Studio 2005.
+In Visual Studio, the C# and Visual Basic project property pages include a Signing tab that enables you to select existing key files or to generate new key files without using Sn.exe.
+In Visual C++, you can specify the location of an existing key file in the Advanced property page in the Linker section of the Configuration Properties section of the Property Pages window.
+The use of the AssemblyKeyFileAttribute attribute to identify key file pairs has been made obsolete beginning with Visual Studio 2005.

 At the command prompt, type the following command: